 Employee Retention Tax Credit

-However, deciphering whether you qualify for the ERTC can be daunting, which is why RJS LAW created this article to help you determine your eligibility to capture an ERTC on your next tax return.
-If your business is 1) an eligible entity to use this credit and 2) your business paid your employees “qualified wages” during the pandemic.
-If your business qualifies, you may be able to receive thousands of dollars using the ERTC.
+Deciphering whether your business qualifies for the ERTC can be a daunting process.
+RJS LAW created this article to help you determine if 1) your business qualifies as an eligible entity to use this credit and 2) if your business paid your employees “qualified wages” during the pandemic.
+If your business qualifies, you may be able to receive thousands of dollars from the Employee Retention Tax Credit program.

 Types of Eligible Entities

-Meanwhile, if your business had an average of 500 or fewer full-time employees in 2019, “qualified wages” generally include any type of wage that was paid while the business was suspended.
+Meanwhile, if your business had an average of 500 or fewer full-time employees in 2019, “qualified wages” generally include any type of wage paid while the business was suspended.
 Not only this, but wages paid to employees during a quarter where there was a less than 80% gross receipt decline may also qualify as “qualified wages.”

-Overall, your business could receive as much as $33,000 per employee for years 2020, the first three quarters of 2021, and Q4 of 2021, if it qualifies as a start-up business
+Overall, your business could receive as much as $26,000 per employee for years 2020, the first three quarters of 2021, and Q4 of 2021, if it qualifies as a start-up business

 Published by Christopher Engelmann